jamesmcginnis/lima-lights-card/README.md

 - **Toggle to select** — tap the toggle next to any light to add or remove it
 - **Drag-to-reorder** — drag selected lights using the grip handle to set the order they appear in the popup
 - **Friendly names** — expand any selected light to set a custom display name
+- **Group by area toggle** — enable area grouping directly in the visual editor without touching YAML
 - **Colour control** — eight colour pickers: Pill Background, Text, Accent, Pill Fill, Light On, Light Off, Popup Background and Bulb Icon

 ---